 Nominally part of the Rocheaux lineage, Ludovic is controversial within the family.
 Some wish to make him Outcast for his long absence and strange practices; others say that he had no choice in leaving as a child, and that he is now a helpful member of the community.
 For his part, he seems to care little for such matters.

-Ginny’s strengths lie in being the eyes and ears of the village; while she has little to no academic learning, her knowledge of local folklore and rumors rival that of even the most gossipy elders.
-She is known to be the one to go to if you’re looking to make connections – particularly of the woodland-at-night variety.
+Ginny and Poppy’s strengths lie in being the eyes and ears of the village; while they have little to no academic learning, their knowledge of local folklore and rumors rival that of even the most gossipy elders.
+They are known to be the ones to go to if you’re looking to make connections – particularly of the woodland-at-night variety.

 Ginny has a strong connection to the apple tree, having played under its blossoms as a child.
 Though she is grown now many of her views and mannerisms remain childlike – such as the tendency to leap before she looks and to treat serious matters with more levity than perhaps one ought.
-She is rarely without her sister, Poppy, and sharing with one is as good as sharing with the other.
+Unlike her sister, Poppy has long abandoned the orchards of their childhood, instead enjoying her role in the community.
+They are rarely seen one without the other, and sharing with one is as good as sharing with them both.

 Father Clement is one of the few residents of Luisant who was not originally from the region.
 They are a devoted pacifist and faithful Lurihim priest, but are unwilling to discuss their life before joining the priesthood.